instadeepai/flashbax/README.md

 </p>

 ### CPU, GPU, & TPU Adding Batches
-Previous benchmarks added a single transition at a time, we now evaluate adding batches of 128 transitions at a time.
+Previous benchmarks added only a single timestep at a time, we now evaluate adding batches of 128 timesteps at a time - a feature that most would use in high-throughput RL.
 We only compare to the buffers which have this capability.

 <p float="left">
 <img alt="CPU_Add_Batch" src="docs/imgs/cpu_add_batch.png" width="49%">